Ntokozo Zakwe grew up in a South African community where girls seldom dreamed of a safe, healthy and hopeful future, or a life free of HIV/AIDS.

 Zakwe is an ambassador for a U.S.-backed initiative known as DREAMS, an acronym for the type of women the program hopes to develop: determined, resilient, empowered, AIDS-free, mentored and safe.
 The initiative is supported by the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) and U.S. and international nongovernmental organizations.

-Girls and young women account for 74 percent of new HIV infections among adolescents in sub-Saharan Africa.
-Since the DREAMS initiative began in 2015, it has helped to reduce HIV infections among adolescent girls and young women by 85 percent in the 10 sub-Saharan African countries where the program operates, new data show.
+Girls and young women account for 74% of new HIV infections among adolescents in sub-Saharan Africa.
+Since the DREAMS initiative began in 2015, diagnoses of new HIV infections among girls and young women have declined in all areas where the program works, according to 2020 statistics.
+New infections have dropped more than 25% in 96% of those regions, and more than 40% in nearly two-thirds of regions where DREAMS is implemented.

 Helping girls achieve their full potential